YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the fsync() function on the journal file xxxx failed.
 This is likely a disk subsystem related problem.

-Action: Review the accompanying messages for cause of the failure.
+Action: Review the accompanying messages for the cause of the failure.

 --------------------
 JNLFSYNCLSTCK